AdobeDocs/experience-platform.en/help/query-service/use-cases/fuzzy-search.md

 +++

-### Create fuzzy scoring function
+### Create a fuzzy scoring function {#fuzzy-scoring}

 Next, you must import `fuzz` from the FuzzyWuzzy library and execute a partial ratio comparison of the strings.
 The partial ratio function allows you to perform substring matching.
 This takes the shortest string and matches it with all substrings that are of the same length.
 The function returns a percentage similarity ratio of up to 100%.
-For example, the partial ratio function would compare the following strings 'Deluxe Room, 1 King Bed', 'Deluxe King Room' and return a similarity score of 69%.
+For example, the partial ratio function would compare the following strings 'Deluxe Room', '1 King Bed', and 'Deluxe King Room' and return a similarity score of 69%.

 In the hotel room search use case, this is done using the following commands: